The best way to store artwork is by displaying it on your walls, where people can admire it daily.

 If you are storing your painting in a closet, place it in an acid-free cardboard box and separate the art with a crescent board, a professional acid-free mounting board that will separate your painting from the cardboard.

 The best solution for storing multiple canvas paintings is to use a canvas storage cabinet made for storing canvas paintings.
 A canvas storage cabinet is ideal for artists and art collectors.

 - Keep your painting off the ground.
 The canvas storage cabinet is ideal for keeping your art off the floor, but elevate it with a crate if you plan to store it in your closet.
 Canvases and frames can absorb moister from concrete.

 - Do not store paintings on top of each other.
 Too much weight on top of a painting could damage paint or frames.
 The ideal way to store paintings is vertical.

 How To Store Paper Artwork

 Graphite drawings, colored pencil drawings, and pastel drawings could easily smudge and get ruined if you store them incorrectly.

 Here are some tips to help you protect your paper artwork.

 - Frame the drawings.
 In most cases, I will matt and frame all my graphite and pastel drawings.
-And then, I follow the tips I use for soring oil canvas paintings.
+And then, I follow the tips for storing oil canvas paintings.
 However, this is not the most conventional or cost-efficient way to store your finished artwork.

 - Store drawings in a portfolio.
 Portfolios come in various sizes and materials and will keep the drawings safe and prevent smudging.

-- Pastel drawings are different from graphite or colored pencil drawings because they are fragile and smudge easily.
+- Pastel drawings differ from graphite or colored pencil drawings because they are fragile and smudge easily.
 The best way to store unframed pastels is by attaching the pastel surface to drawing board support more significant than the drawing and covering the drawing with glassine paper.
 Glassine paper is an antistatic paper that leaves no noticeable alterations to the drawing when removed.